Fight IQ — Language of Professional Wrestling Glossary

 The Archetypes: Inhabiting the Squared Circle

 Wrestling stories, like all grand narratives, are built upon archetypes.
-These roles provide the moral compass for the audience, establishing clear protagonists to cheer and antagonists to jeer professional wrestling.
+These roles are central to the language of professional wrestling, providing the moral compass for the audience and establishing clear protagonists to cheer and antagonists to jeer.

 - Face: The hero of the story.
 The babyface, or “face,” is the wrestler designed to earn the audience’s cheers and support.